mhaseebaslam/linux-cli-essentials/commands/ubuntu-pro.md

 # Ubuntu Pro Commands

 Ubuntu Pro delivers 10 years of expanded security coverage on top of Ubuntu’s Long Term Support (LTS) commitment in addition to management and compliance tooling.
-Visit <a href="https://ubuntu.com/pro" target="_blank">Ubuntu Pro</a> to register for free on up to five machines.
+Visit [Ubuntu Pro](https://ubuntu.com/pro) to register for free on up to five machines.

 ## Activating Ubuntu Pro